Beginners Guide to Buying Drums and Drum Kits

 They are ideal for practice using a set of headphones, they are virtually silent compared to an acoustic kit, and are much smaller, lighter, and easier to move around a small room.
 However, if you plug them into a dedicated drum amplifier they sound enormous!

 We stock a huge selection of digital kits, from brands such as Yamaha, Alesis and the full range of Roland V-Drums.
-This encompasses everything from the entry-level TD-1 kit, through to the flagship, professional TD-30 kits.
-Here are our top recommendations if you’re looking at starting out…
+This encompasses everything from the entry-level Roland TD-1, through to the flagship, professional TD-50kv.
+Here are our top recommendations if you’re looking for a starter drum kit.

 One of our most popular beginner drum kits is the Alesis DM Lite, with good reason!
 Although it’s designed to be a great first kit whilst also being one of the most affordable on the market there are still some extra features on-board.
 One of the most notable of these are the LED illuminated pads which, when used to enhance the built-in learning functions, come in extremely handy.
 Another thing we find beginners love about this kit is that the rack on which the pads sit is pre-built, meaning initial set up is quick and simple so you can get playing straight away!